DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 gantt.init("gantt_here");
 ~~~

 Now, let's reflect these changes on the backend.
-Firstly, we need to add the order info to our model.
-We'll name the new property *sortorder*.
+We need to add the order info to our model, we'll name it *sortorder*.
 The updated model declaration may look like this:

 ~~~js
 rails generate model Task \